maxchou/2016mwc-award/README.md

 # Experiment

 This experiment will show the perofmance improvement by Skymizer on different benchmarks and hardware platforms.
 The detailed information of benchmarks and platforms used in experiment are shown in Table 1 and Table 2.
-In these experiment, all of the benchmarks on different platforms are compiled by Linaro GCC 4.9.3.

 #### Table 1.
 Benchmark List